SCRT-HQ/VaporShell/docs/glossary/New-VSCognitoIdentityPool.md

 ```

 ### -PushSync
-Configuration options to be applied to the identity pool.
+The configuration options to be applied to the identity pool.

 Type: PushSync
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-identitypool.html#cfn-cognito-identitypool-pushsync